 Infographics are designed to make large quantities of data easier to understand.
 Their counterparts, infoposters, are designed to quickly and effectively share information and ideas.

 Students can easily use a combination of original artwork, images from the media library, or an online search, and then add text labels and descriptions.

 Infoposters are a great performance task you can use to evaluate student understanding.
 If students are new to this task, ask them to share a single piece of information, such as one part of a process.

 Click the Image button on the toolbar to find and add images to help visualize information.

 Students can use text options in Wixie to change text to a speech bubble to create visual flowcharts.

 As students build their digital-age communication skills, ask them to visualize an entire process or share a more complex set of information.

 Students want to do real work in the classroom, not simply academic exercises.
-Infographics that are statements of priority and action a great way to motivate students and ask them to apply communication skills to raise awareness and change minds.
+Infographics that are statements of priority and action are a great way to motivate students and ask them to apply communication skills to raise awareness and change minds.

 As you can see from this What can you recycle? poster, the data doesn't have to be difficult, and the infographic doesn't have to be complex to be effective.